Dynamic formation of supersolid phase in a mixture of ultracold bosonic and fermionic atoms: Introduction

 In Ref. \cite{Lewkowicz25}, we discuss the emergence of a supersolid phase in a quasi-one-dimensional mixture of a dipolar Bose-Einstein condensate and a degenerate Fermi gas.
 Bose-Fermi mixtures are currently the subject of intensive experimental investigation \cite{Patel23,Lippi25,Cai25}.
 In \cite{Lewkowicz25}, we observed a transition from a Bose-Einstein condensate to a supersolid phase induced by the presence of fermions.
 For this transition to occur, it is essential that bosonic and fermionic atoms attract each other.
 When this attraction becomes sufficiently strong, a roton instability develops, leading to modulations in both bosonic and fermionic densities.
 This happens because, as the boson-fermion interaction strength increases, the short-range part of the effective bosonic interaction becomes attractive, while the long-range part remains repulsive.
 For a fixed number of fermions, the number of resulting density peaks depends primarily on the number of bosonic atoms and can range from two up to the total number of fermions.
 Typically, the number of fermions is much smaller than the number of bosons.
 For example, in the case studied in Ref. \cite{Lewkowicz25}, the number of fermions was set to ten, while the number of bosons was on the order of several thousand.

 To summarize (see Ref. \cite{Lewkowicz25}), the Bose-Fermi mixture enters different phases depending on the strength of the attraction between bosons and fermions.
 When the attraction is weak, the bosonic and fermionic clouds overlap and exhibit Friedel oscillations.
 With stronger attraction, a dipolar Bose-Fermi droplet forms at a critical value of the interaction strength, $g_{BF}$.
 This occurs because the interaction between all atoms becomes attractive, analogous to the formation of bright solitons or nondipolar quantum droplets in Bose-Fermi mixtures (see Refs. \cite{Karpiuk04, Rakshit19a, Rakshit19b}).
 Then, the roton instability develops, and the system enters the supersolid phase.
-This can be confirmed by checking for the possibility of exciting the out-of-phase Goldstone mode (see movies at Ref. \cite{movies24}).
-With even stronger attraction, the fermionic cloud breaks up, though the bosonic background remains (the self-pinning transition takes place, see also \cite{Keller22}).
-This remains the supersolid phase, but with additional phonon-like modes.
+This can be confirmed by checking for the possibility of exciting the out-of-phase Goldstone mode (see movies at Ref. \cite{movies24first}).
+Similarly, recent studies of various Goldstone modes in the excitation spectrum of elongated dipolar bosonic mixtures revealed a supersolid phase in these systems \cite{Kirkby24}.
+With even stronger boson-fermion attraction, the fermionic cloud breaks up into separate, non-overlapping peaks, whose number changes from two to the number of fermions.
+The bosonic background, however, remains -- this marks the self-pinning transition (see also \cite{Keller22}).
+The system remains in the supersolid phase, but with additional phonon-like modes.

+We would like to emphasize that adding fermions to a dipolar Bose-Einstein condensate is essential for achieving the supersolid phase.
+As shown in Ref. \cite{Andreev17}, a system of ultracold dipolar excitons (pure dipolar bosons) in a quasi-one-dimensional geometry experiences roton instability when polarized perpendicular to the symmetry axis (as in our case), which leads to collapse.
+That paper demonstrates that this roton instability can be prevented by considering three-body repulsive forces in addition to two-body forces.
+Subsequently, the transition to the modulated density state was observed.
+In our case, repulsive forces between fermions due to Pauli exclusion and repulsive dipolar interactions between bosons stop the roton instability.
+Thus, the Bose-Fermi mixture is stabilized and exhibits an enriched supersolid phase (see Ref. \cite{Lewkowicz25}).

 In this paper, we study the possibility of inducing a transition to the supersolid phase through a dynamic change in the boson-fermion attraction strength.
 Our numerical simulations resemble real experiments in which the bosonic scattering length is tuned using ramps in external magnetic fields lasting a few tens of milliseconds \cite{Tanzi19b,Guo19}.